Boreal Loppet

-The Boréal Loppet, to be held February 21, 2015, in Forestville, Quebec, Canada, is a cross-country skiing competition for all the elite skiers, and amateurs wishing challenges without relying on performance.
+The Boréal Loppet is a recurring cross-country skiing competition held in Forestville, Quebec, Canada, for all the elite skiers and amateurs wishing challenges without relying on performance.
 Five (5) courses are presented.
 First easy loops 4 km, 7 km and 13 km for the family.
 Then two loops of 27 km and 60 km for the most enduring.
 All starts and finish are the same point, behind a hotel with a restaurant.

-History of the Boreal Loppet
+History

-In 2002, the idea of organizing a competition of long distance cross-country skiing (loppet) north of Forestville make his way through the mind of Dave Delaunay, physical education teacher, and Eric Maltais, language teacher of the local high school and both keen skiers.
+In 2002, the idea of organizing a competition of long-distance cross-country skiing (loppet) north of Forestville make his way through the mind of Dave Delaunay, physical education teacher, and Eric Maltais, language teacher of the local high school and both keen skiers.
 Dave suggested an extreme course: the grand tour by taking the local snowmobile trail network lying on the ZEC de Forestville.
 This is finally what they called later: Défi Boréal.
 Gino Jean, also physical education teacher, joined them.
 The distance was 100 km.
 The enthusiasm for long distance competitions (Tour du Mont -Valin, Keskinada, marathons races mountain bike) was then noticeable in Quebec, especially in the population over 30 years.
 Each of these races attracts between 300 and 500 riders (3,000 in the case of Keskinada in Gatineau).
 February 28, 2004, after two years of reflection and two months of preparation, Dave Delaunay, Gino Jean and Éric Maltais, and a team of snowmobilers have completed the distance in 7 hours 55 minutes.
 The beauty of the trail and ski conditions confirmed that the Défi Boréal could attract many elite skiers and also those who take part of loppet competitions in Quebec.
 In 2005, they added to the 100 km ride a 38 km to attract a skiers who likes smaller distances.
 On 25 March 2006, the Défi Boréal becomes Boréal Loppet Hydro-Québec and offers five (5) courses.